addis-ale/hirecards/FEASIBILITY_SCORING_LOGIC.md

 **Category:** "Moderate to High Feasibility"

 **Roasting Message:**
 "Okay, you actually filled everything out.
 Impressive.
-We scraped your URL and found a complete job description—role, salary, timeline, the works.
+We scraped your URL and found a complete job description: role, salary, timeline, the works.
 Here's the reality check: your salary is about 10-15% below market for SF.
 You're offering $160K-$190K when the market's closer to $180K-$220K for senior backend engineers.
-With all the data in, your score is 70—not bad, but not great either.
+With all the data in, your score is 70, not bad, but not great either.
 The market competitiveness in SF is brutal, and your salary puts you at a disadvantage.
 You'll get applicants, but expect to lose them in final rounds to better offers.
 Bump the range or prepare for second-choice candidates.
 Your timeline is solid though, so that's something."

 **Call to Action:**
 - Button: "Refine Your Data & Get Full Analysis" → `/create`